rnapier/cocoaphony-blog/source/_posts/2019-04-20-start-with-a-protocol.markdown

 }
 ```

  I’m sure many of you have written code kind of like this many times.
-Construct an URLRequest.
+Construct a URLRequest.
 Fetch it.
 Parse it.
 Pass it to the completion handler.
 Now, what does the code for `fetchDocument` look like?

 <style>
     .chl { color: yellow; } /* code highlight */